ByConity/ByConity/docker/executable_wrapper/README.md

 ## deploy ByConity into physical serves with this docker wrapper

-If you want to deploy ByConity into physical serves with this docker wrapper, please check out the instructions from [here](https://byconity.github.io/docs/deployment/docker-wrapper).
+If you want to deploy ByConity into physical serves with this docker wrapper, you can leverage the run.sh file to start ByConity services with docker command.
+Please check out the instructions from [here](https://byconity.github.io/docs/deployment/docker-wrapper).

 ## How to build